QData/TextAttack/README.md

 dataset = [('Today was....', 1), ('This movie is...', 0), ...]
 ```

-You can then run attacks on samples from this dataset by adding the argument `--dataset_from_file my_dataset.py`.
+You can then run attacks on samples from this dataset by adding the argument `--dataset-from-file my_dataset.py`.

 ### Attacks